apache/incubator-kie-kogito-operator/README.md

 - `local` to be set to true if running tests in local.
   *Default is false.*
 - `ci` to be set if running tests with CI.
 Give CI name.
+- `cr_deployment_only` to be set if you don't have a CLI built.
+Default will deploy applications via the CLI.
 - `operator_image` is the Operator image full name.
   *Default: operator_image=quay.io/kiegroup/kogito-cloud-operator*.
 - `operator_tag` is the Operator image tag.